1. Overview of Gunsens

 Fig. 3-4 Setting alert filters.

-Below is an explanation of the other available Manage Alerts switches:
+Below is an explanation of all Manage Alerts switches:

 Enable Single Click for SOS